ESL Debate Topic: Social Media Regulation

 Allowing students time to prepare their arguments and counterarguments is essential for a meaningful debate.
 This preparation period provides them with an opportunity to research, gather evidence, and organize their thoughts, enabling them to present cohesive and well-supported arguments during the debate session.

-See also ESL Debate Topic: Nuclear Fusion
+See also ESL Debate Topic: Augmented Reality in Education

 Debate Session